 Homemade Pound Cake made from scratch with traditional ingredients of sugar, butter, eggs, and flour

 This traditional pound cake recipe is made especially moist and delicious with cream cheese!
-Although very similar to Classic Strawberry Shortcake and Angel Food Cake in that you want to top both with strawberries and whipped cream, pound cake has a different flavor and texture.
+Although very similar to my Brown Sugar Pound Cake, Classic Strawberry Shortcake and Angel Food Cake in that you want to top both with strawberries and whipped cream, pound cake has a different flavor and texture.

 CREAM CHEESE POUND CAKE

 Pin it to your DESSERT PIN BOARD to SAVE it for later!

 Follow Self Proclaimed Foodie on Pinterest for more great recipes!